Big changes to retirement savings in new federal spending bill

 Under the new provisions, workers who make up to $71,000 a year will get a matching contribution from the government when they save through a workplace retirement plan.
 That contribution would be deposited into the retirement accounts and could not be withdrawn without penalty.

 The bill would require employers to automatically enroll employees in 401(k) and 403(b) plans starting in 2025.
-Automatic employee contributions would increase by 1 percent each year until they reached at least 10%, but not more than 15%.
+Automatic employee contributions would increase by 1% each year until they reached at least 10%, but not more than 15%.

 This provision is aimed to give high-income earners an additional boost as they approach retirement age.